TheresaLui/SelfHelpContent_v2/articles/microsoft.iothub/iothub-routing-issues.md

 ## **Recommended Steps**

-1. To check the health status of your endpoint, go to **Custom endpoints** in [**Message routing**](data-blade:Microsoft_Azure_IotHub.RoutingBlade.resourceId.$resourceId)
+1. To determine the health status of your endpoint, go to **Custom endpoints** in [**Message routing**](data-blade:Microsoft_Azure_IotHub.RoutingBlade.resourceId.$resourceId)
-1. To see the traffic, latency, and if messages have been dropped or orphaned, go to [**Metrics**](data-blade:Microsoft_Azure_Monitoring.MetricsBladeV3.ResourceId.$resourceId).
+1. To see traffic, latency, and whether messages have been dropped or orphaned, go to [**Metrics**](data-blade:Microsoft_Azure_Monitoring.MetricsBladeV3.ResourceId.$resourceId).
 For example:

-	* Use *Routing: telemetry messages dropped* to see number of messages dropped due to dead endpoints
+	* Use **Routing: telemetry messages dropped** to get the number of messages dropped due to dead endpoints
-	* Use *Routing: telemetry messages orphaned* to see number of messages that didn't match any routing rules, including the fallback route
+	* Use **Routing: telemetry messages orphaned** to get the number of messages that didn't match any routing rules, including the fallback route
-	* Use *Routing: message latency for Event Hub* to see the latency for routing to Event Hub endpoints
+	* Use **Routing: message latency for Event Hub** to see the latency for routing to Event Hub endpoints

-1. [Turn on logs for routing](https://docs.microsoft.com/azure/iot-hub/iot-hub-monitor-resource-health) to see if rules evaluate to "undefined", if there are any errors from an endpoint, etc.
+1. [Turn on logs for routing](https://docs.microsoft.com/azure/iot-hub/iot-hub-monitor-resource-health) to find out if: rules evaluate to **undefined**, there are errors from an endpoint, etc.

 **Not receiving any messages?**